-You must apply for the foreigner's identity card within one month of entering Spain, at the Immigration Office or Police Station of the province where the authorization has been processed.
+It is necessary to apply for the visa and upon arrival in Spain, you must apply in person for the TIE, foreigner's identity card, within one month of entering Spain, at the Foreigners' Office or Police Station in the province where the authorisation has been processed.

 Before the pandemic, the European Union allowed citizens from 105 countries or territories to enter the Schengen area with a visa and those from 67 others without a visa.
 The list of authorisations has been drastically cut, at least for the time being, to minimise the risk of imported COVID-19 cases.

-- Complete and valid passport or travel document, recognised as valid in Spain, valid for at least the period for which the stay is requested.
+- Valid and complete passport or travel document, recognised as valid in Spain, valid for at least the period for which the stay is requested.

 - Proof of accommodation for the duration of the studies.